SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 Authentication can be specified in 3 locations:

-- At the top level of your OpenAPI schema, to get applied to every endpoint
+- At the top level of your OpenAPI specification in the `security` property, to get applied to every endpoint
-- Per controller with the @RequireAuthentication decorator, to be applied only to methods in that controller
+- Per controller with the `@RequireAuthentication` decorator, to be applied only to methods in that controller
-- Per method with the @RequireAuthentication decorator, to be applied only to that method
+- Per method with the `@RequireAuthentication` decorator, to be applied only to that method.

+Per the OpenAPI spec, any authentication specified on a method or controller will take precidence over any authentication specified at the root level of your OpenAPI specification.

 ### Requiring authentication for all endpoints